-- 25.2.
-If funding for any fiscal year is reduced or terminated by the Board of Education for purposes of this Agreement, the District shall have the option to either cancel this Agreement with no liability occurring to the District, or offer an amendment to this Agreement to Contractor to reflect the reduced amount. - 26.
-SEVERABILITY.
-If any section, provision or portion of this Agreement is held to be invalid, illegal or void by a court of proper jurisdiction, the remaining sections and provisions of this Agreement shall continue in full force and effect. - 27.
+If funding for any fiscal year is reduced or terminated by the Board of Education for purposes of this Agreement, the District shall have the option to either cancel this Agreement with no liability occurring to the District, or offer an amendment to this Agreement to Contractor to reflect the reduced amount.
+If funding for any fiscal year is reduced or terminated by the Corporation for National and Community Service for purposes of this Agreement, Contractor shall have the option to either cancel this Agreement for convenience upon 60 days written notice, or offer an amendment to this Agreement to District.

+- 27. SEVERABILITY.
+If any section, provision or portion of this Agreement is held to be invalid, illegal or void by a court of proper jurisdiction, the remaining sections and provisions of this Agreement shall continue in full force and effect. - 28.
 COMPLIANCE WITH ADDITIONAL FEDERAL REGULATIONS FOR FEDERALLY FUNDED CONTRACTS.
-Where applicable, this Agreement and performance under this Agreement shall comply with 2 CFR Part 200-Uniform Administrative Requirements - 28.
-NOTICES.
+Where applicable, this Agreement and performance under this Agreement by the parties shall comply with 2 CFR Part 200-Uniform Administrative Requirements.

+29. NOTICES.
 All notices to be given, payments to be made, or documents, samples, or other materials to be delivered by either Party to the other pursuant to this Agreement will be sent by prepaid first class mail, by electronic mail, by fax, or hand-delivered, to the addresses set forth below.
 Any such notices, payments, documents, samples, or other materials will be deemed to have been given or delivered forty-eight (48) hours after posting, if sent by first class mail, when received, if sent by electronic mail or fax, or when delivered, if delivered by hand.